akanehara/ginq/README.md

 ```
 You got the expected result!

-Next, you can an array with `toList`.
+Next, you can get an array with `toList`.

 ```php
 $xs->toList();